 The noble Lords, Lord Paddick and Lord Dubs, talked about reinstating legal aid in family reunion cases.
 We are committed to providing clear guidance and application forms to support customers through the family reunion process.
 Again, we are working closely with key partners such as the Red Cross and UNICEF to further improve the process for considering family reunion applications, so that people understand what is expected of them and to ensure that policy works in practice.
 Legal aid is paid for by taxpayers and, as noble Lords will understand, resources are not limitless.
 It is important that it is provided for those most in need, including those who claim asylum.

 Our focus remains on those who need protection and those fleeing conflict.
 I am of course aware of the importance to those recognised as refugees in the UK of having their family join them here to support their integration.
 That is why our policy allows immediate family to come here, whether they need protection in their own right or not.
 More importantly, this Government’s significant resettlement commitments are designed to keep families together.
 It is worth reflecting on the contribution that the Government have made to support those fleeing conflict and oppression.
-I laid out some of the figures earlier, but we have expanded our resettlement commitments to resettle over 23,000 people by 2020.
+I laid out some of the figures earlier, but we have expanded our resettlement commitments to resettle more than 23,000 people by 2020.
 In addition, we have committed £2.46 billion of humanitarian aid in response to the Syrian conflict.

 In conclusion, we already have a comprehensive framework to provide safe and legal routes for family to reunite here.
 Instead of primary legislation, we must ensure that our existing family reunion policy is delivered in practice.
 I think the noble Baroness, Lady Hamwee, made that point right at the outset.
 This includes granting visas outside the rules in exceptional circumstances and using our resettlement schemes to full effect, so that we help those who need it most.
 I thank the noble Baroness once again and ask her to continue to work with the Government to see whether there are any other ways in which we can build on the existing family reunion policy and process, without the need for primary legislation.